Chittaurgarh Junction railway station

 Chittaurgarh Junction railway station (station code: COR) is one of the major railway junctions in Southern Rajasthan, India.
 The railway station of Chittorgarh is located on a broad-gauge line and falls under the administrative control of Western Railway Zone of Indian Railways and consists of seven main railway platforms.

 Chittaurgarh Junction is connected by rail with Jaipur via Bhilwara, Ajmer–Kishangarh, Kota via Bundi, Jodhpur via Ajmer, Indore Junction BG, Bhopal, Indore Mhow, Ujjain, Ratlam, Nagda Junction, Ajmer and Hazrat Nizamuddin, Bandra Terminus, Mysuru, New Jalpaiguri by many broad gauge trains.
 The city is also connected to Udaipur City via Mavli Jn.
 Some weekly trains to Hyderabad, Kolkata, Bangalore, Pune, Agra, Mathura, Kanpur, Rameshwaram, Patliputra pass through this station.

 History

 Rajputana Malwa Railway

-Rajputana–Malwa railway was about 720 mi long and was one of the oldest and most important tracks when India became independent.
+The Rajputana–Malwa railway was about 720 mi long and was one of the oldest and most important tracks when India became independent.
 It started from Ahmadabad, ran into the Rajputana near Abu Road facing south-west, and then ran north-east to Bandikui, where one branch led to Agra and another to Delhi.
 It also had branches from Ajmer south to Nimach via Chittorgarh and from Phulera north-east to Rewari.